samjschapiro/theory-for-the-emergence-of-creativity-in-llms/README.md

 `circle-construction/ntp/circle.ipynb`

+Here is an example of what the data would look like: [circle example](http://huggingface.co/datasets/ChenWu98/circle.10.9.10.10000)

 ### Line Construction

 To get both data with and without hash-conditioning, run all blocks in:

 `line-construction/ntp/line.ipynb`

+Here is an example of what the data would look like: [line example](https://huggingface.co/datasets/ChenWu98/line.10.9.10.10000)

 ## Training and evaluation